 Spent the majority of my life in television, on the technical side, safely behind the camera.
 Probably because one of the few times my voice made the air, my only words were "holy sh**, no audio!"
 This happened when I was an engineer on a satellite uplink truck covering a tornado that went through a trailer park.
 Yes, not only a cliche, it actually happened in 1991 at Nettle Lake, in the very Northwest corner of Ohio.

-The photographer and reporter involved, as is often the case had visions of Emmy’s dancing in the heads and they over-produced each live shot that we uplinked out of the site every 20-30 minutes.
+The photographer and reporter involved, as is often the case, had visions of Emmy's dancing in their heads and they over-produced each live shot that we uplinked out of the site every 20-30 minutes.
 As was usually the case they would show up literally seconds before our satellite window and would quickly reconnect their camera, microphone and IFB (used so they can hear directions from the receiving station, or from the yahoo in the truck, that be me in this case).
 This time they swapped the connections used for the mic and IFB.
 Simply put, this made intercom audio the audio that went to air, and visa-versa.
 To cut to the chase, when they were queued to start, no audio!
 The words out of my mouth was the common curse alluded to above.

 I wrote a fictionalized account of many stories I lived through or witnessed over my years in TV.
 It shows the efforts, tribulations, and the chaos that often accompanies the grind of putting out newscasts every few hours.
 There is a link to it above - "Breaking News."
 There is a fairly extensive explanation of the back story and it's universe.